Flowing Violence: and be our body, multi-sensory installation

 Flowing Violence (2024) is a multimedia installation made in collaboration with Korean American poet Kyunghee Kim.
 It invites the audience to imagine how silenced violence may flow with water, reaching the land and the bodies we live in, transcending borders and time.

 The installation component of the work, and be our body (2024), features fog and drinkable water in a fountain which is commonly used in a party or celebration in the United States.
-Upon entering, the audience feels the fog immediately absorbed into their skin.
+The fog is immediately absorbed into the skin of the entering audience.
 This fog carries a layered scent of blood, smoke, bullets, and burnt ashes.
 The audience is encouraged to drink the water, which contains iron supplements and liquid smoke.
 These subtle yet palpable hints of violence, represented through different forms of water, surround and circulate within the bodies of the audience – everyday, and therefore, inevitably.
 In this way, the audience becomes an integral part of the flow, sensing that their bodies are intertwined with the flow of violence.

 Installation by Okyoung Noh